 A product testing survey is a great tool to measure how well you designed a new feature.
 Run this survey before launch to learn about bugs and struggles your paying customers might face.

 Collecting feedback is the first step towards improving your product, boosting conversion rates, and making sure your customers stay with you.
-Once you get that precious data, you want to use it to its best advantage to avoid wasting your budget, time, and opportunities.
+Once you get that precious data, you want to use it to your best advantage to avoid wasting your budget, time, and opportunities.

 Survey results can help you spot trends, patterns, and relevant business information.
 Let’s have a look at how easy it is to analyze customer feedback with Survicate.

-First of all, you get a general rundown of the number of responses, the date of the last responses, completion rate, and total views.
+First, you get a general rundown of the number of responses, the date of the last responses, completion rate, and total views.

 Single-answer selection questions are presented with percentages of how your customers responded.